jon-hall/node-intro/3-chat/README.md

 ```

 #### Transforming files
-Gulp can be used simply for copying files, but it is more comonly used for *transforming* them in some way - concatenating, minifying, transpiling, etc. - which is done using `pipe`.
+Gulp can be used simply for copying files, but it is more comonly used for *transforming* them in some way - concatenating, minifying, transpiling, etc. - which is done by `pipe`ing through plugins which transform the files along the way.

-We'll now make a task which reads `styl` files (*stylus* - a language which transpiles to *css*) and outputs plain old `css` files
+We'll now make a task which reads `styl` files (*stylus* - a language which transpiles to *css*) and outputs plain old `css` files, by `pipe`ing through the [`gulp-stylus`](https://github.com/stevelacy/gulp-stylus) plugin
 ```js
 var gulp = require('gulp'),
     stylus = require('gulp-stylus');